Revision of conservative lower bound on the intergalactic magnetic field from Fermi and Cherenkov telescope observations of extreme blazars: Secondary emission from the intergalactic medium

-stems from the spectral fit to the data of 1ES 0502+675 (Fig. \ref{fig:chi2}). \citet{2025arXiv250608497N} have noticed that this is the second-brightest VHE detected extreme blazar after Mrk 501.
-It has hard \gr\ spectrum extending up to TeV and as such it is a better candidate for constraining IGMF.
+stems from the spectral fit to the data of 1ES 0502+675 (Fig. \ref{fig:chi2}). \citet{2025arXiv250608497N} noticed that this is the second-brightest VHE-detected extreme blazar after Mrk 501.
+It has a hard \gr\ spectrum extending up to 1 TeV and as such it is a better candidate for constraining the IGMF.
 Our analysis confirms this expectation.
 The IACT data considered in our analysis are from \citet{Orr:2013yma}.
-From Fig. \ref{fig:0502_nofield} one can see that the combined Fermi/LAT+VERITAS source spectrum does not show a signature of high-energy cut-off, once corrected for the EBL.
+From Fig. \ref{fig:0502_nofield} one can see that the combined Fermi/LAT and VERITAS source spectrum does not show a signature of high-energy cut-off, once corrected for the EBL.
 The spectrum is hard, with the slope $\Gamma$ consistent with the hardest possible slope of inverse Compton emission (1.5, see Table \ref{tab:sources}).
-The fit with minimal possible IGMF features even harder intrinsic powerlaw slope, $\Gamma=1.3$.
+The fit with the smallest possible IGMF features an even harder intrinsic power-law slope: $\Gamma=1.3$.
 Table \ref{tab:individual} lists the constraints on $B$ imposed by the data on the other six sources.
-Fig. \ref{fig:chi2} shows the $\Delta\chi^2$ profiles for all the seven sources.
+Fig. \ref{fig:chi2} shows the $\Delta\chi^2$ profiles for all seven sources.